How to Start a Solar Business – Your Complete Guide

 Before we move on, let’s take a quick look at how a PV system works to get a better idea of how you can make money building one.

-Solar panels convert the energy of photons (light particles) into electricity, a process called the photovoltaic effect.
+Solar panels convert the energy of the sun into electricity through a process called the photovoltaic effect.
 When a photon hits a photovoltaic (PV) device, its energy knocks electrons in the material.
-These excited electrons begin to flow, producing an electric current.
+These electrons begin to flow, producing an electric current.

 At a high level, the process of how solar panels works involves three primary steps: